What is anxiety?

 - Self-care practices like diet, sleep and lifestyle changes specifically aimed at helping you with your anxiety

 Anxiety stops us from doing the things we want to do.
 But counseling helps us take that power back by lessening its impact, so we can get back to doing the things we love.
 You deserve to feel like yourself again.
-It starts by talking to a counselor today.
+Start by talking to one of our therapists today.